Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

     - [Service Map](https://docs.microsoft.com/en-us/azure/azure-monitor/vm/service-map) automatically discovers application components on Windows and Linux systems and maps the communication between services.
     - [SQL Assessment](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/sql-assessment) provides a prioritized list of recommendations specific to your deployed server infrastructure.
 The recommendations are categorized across six focus areas which help you quickly understand the risk and take corrective action.

 - **Enable** **Deploy Azure Security Center and enable security monitoring for your platform and resources** option to allow Azure Security Center assess your subscriptions and detect security misconfigurations in your Azure resources, and leverage [Azure Defender](https://docs.microsoft.com/en-us/azure/security-center/azure-defender) to protect your workloads.
-An Azure Policy will be applied to the root of the Enterprise Scale Management Group hierarchy to enforce your settings across all your subscriptions.
+An Azure Policy will be applied to the root of the Azure landing zone Management Group hierarchy to enforce your settings across all your subscriptions.

   You will need to **provide an email address** to get email notifications from Azure Security Center.
 It is best practices to provide a distribution list instead of an email address tied to a single person.